 Introduction

-Information and communication technology (ICT) makes collecting, saving, retrieving, processing, and disseminating information simpler.
-This is achieved by utilizing technological tools and resources.
-ICT in teaching and learning refers to employing digital technology to support and enhance educational processes (Al-Rahmi, 2020).
-It entails utilizing technology to build engaging and dynamic learning environments, access and exchange educational resources, converse and work together with classmates and teachers, and improve digital literacy (Al-Rahmi, 2020).
-ICT in education seeks to advance teaching strategies, broaden access to educational opportunities, and improve students' academic results.
+Information and communication technology (ICT) simplifies collecting, saving, retrieving, processing, and disseminating information.
+ICT in teaching and learning refers to employing digital technology to support and enhance educational processes (Al-Rahmi et al., 2020).
+Educators can use ICT to build engaging and dynamic learning environments, access and exchange educational resources, create group work environments for classmates and teachers to collaborate on projects, and improve student digital literacy (Al-Rahmi et al., 2020).
+ICT in education can advance teaching strategies, broaden access to educational opportunities, and improve academic results.

 Responding to rapid technological and cultural changes in the 21st century, teaching approaches emphasizing knowledge transfer and practice have given way to innovative teaching approaches that cultivate understanding and critical thinking in a technology-integrated learning space.
 All over the world, information and communication technology (ICT) is being used in classrooms as a tool to improve student achievement and to promote digital literacy (Livingstone et al., 2021; Lazonder et al., 2020).
 In addition, ICT can mediate learning (Bower, 2019) and help develop Social Emotional Learning (SEL) skills that reinforce intrapersonal space, improve self-management, and contribute to perceptions of self-efficacy (Zheng & Chen, 2021; Benbenishty & Friedman, 2020).